erkexzcx/stalkerhek/README.md

 [![Build Status](https://travis-ci.com/erkexzcx/stalkerhek.svg?branch=master)](https://travis-ci.com/erkexzcx/stalkerhek)
 [![Go Report Card](https://goreportcard.com/badge/github.com/erkexzcx/stalkerhek)](https://goreportcard.com/report/github.com/erkexzcx/stalkerhek)

 *Stalker* is a popular IPTV streaming solution.
-You can buy a preconfigured TV box or buy Stalker portal connection details which can be used with special TV Boxes or emulators such as [Stbemu](https://play.google.com/store/search?q=StbEmu).
-Stalker portal connection details consist of username & password pair, 2 unique device IDs, signature, mac address and so on.
-On top of that, if you setup Stalker portal in another TV Box, the other one will get disconnected, making it possible to only watch on a single device at the same time.
+You can buy a preconfigured TV box or buy Stalker account which can be used in special TV Boxes or emulators such as [Stbemu](https://play.google.com/store/search?q=StbEmu).
+Stalker account consist of portal (URL), username/password pair, 2 unique device IDs, signature, mac address and so on.
+On top of that, if you setup Stalker account in another TV Box, the other one will get disconnected, making it possible to only watch on a single device at the same time.

-**Stalkerhek** is a middleware/proxy/gateway application that allows watching Stalker IPTV on a simple video players, like VLC.
-Stalkerhek serves HLS (M3U) playlist via its integrated HTTP server, rewritting all the further links and effectively hiding original viewer's source IP from the Stalker portal.
+**Stalkerhek** is a proxy server and converter from Stalker IPTV to HLS, allowing to watch Stalker IPTV using simple video players, such as VLC.
+Stalkerhek serves Stalker's provided channels list as HLS (M3U) playlist and rewrites all further links, forcing all IPTV requests through this application and effectively hiding original viewer's source IP from Stalker middleware.

 Advantages:
 * Watch Stalker IPTV on a simple media players (e.g. VLC).